-- Mr. James owns 60% of Buyer and elected two directors to Buyer's five-member board. - Mr. James also owns 90% of Seller, a company that operates a chain of retail hardware stores.
-Seller recently closed a large number of its stores. - Mr. James proposes that Buyer purchase Seller's unused fleet of trucks to expand Buyer's distribution of its food products, a proposal to which Buyer agrees.
-The price is equal to 10% of Buyer's assets and is higher than the market value. - The proposed transaction is part of the company's ordinary course of business and is not outside the authority of the company. - Buyer enters into the transaction.
-All required approvals are obtained, and all required disclosures made (that is, the transaction is not fraudulent). - The transaction causes damages to Buyer.
-Shareholders sue Mr. James and the other parties that approved the transaction.
+- Mr. James owns 60% of Buyer, sits on Buyer's board of directors and elected two directors to Buyer's five-member board.

+- Mr. James also owns 90% of Seller, a company that operates a chain of retail hardware stores.
+Seller recently closed a large number of its stores.

+- Mr. James proposes that Buyer purchase Seller's unused fleet of trucks to expand Buyer's distribution of its food products, a proposal to which Buyer agrees.
+The price is equal to 10% of Buyer's assets and is higher than the market value.

+- The proposed transaction is part of the company's principal activity and is not outside the authority of the company.

+Buyer enters into the transaction.
+All required approvals are obtained, and all required disclosures made-that is, the transaction was not entered into fraudulently.
+The transaction causes damages to Buyer.
+Shareholders sue Mr. James and the executives and directors that approved the transaction.

+Protecting Minority Investors - Montenegro

-Indicator Montenegro Europe & Central Asia OECD high income Overall Best Performer Extent of conflict of interest regulation index (0-10) 6.3 6.3 6.4 9.3 (New Zealand) Extent of shareholder governance index (0-10) 6 6.6 6.4 9.00 (Kazakhstan)
+Indicator Montenegro Europe & Central Asia OECD high income Best Regulatory Performance Extent of disclosure index (0-10) 5.0 7.3 6.5 10 (13 Economies) Extent of director liability index (0-10) 8.0 4.9 5.3 10 (Cambodia) Ease of shareholder suits index (0-10) 6.0 6.8 7.3 10 (Djibouti) Extent of shareholder rights index (0-10) 6.0 7.1 6.4 10 (Kazakhstan) Extent of ownership and control index (0-10) 3.0 5.6 5.4 None in 2017/18 Extent of corporate transparency index (0-10) 9.0 7.5 7.6 10 (6 Economies)

-Figure - Protecting Minority Investors in Montenegro and comparator economies - Ranking and DTF
+Figure - Protecting Minority Investors in Montenegro and comparator economies - Ranking and Score

-Note: The ranking of economies on the strength of minority investor protections is determined by sorting their distance to frontier scores for protecting minority investors.
-These scores are the simple average of the distance to frontier scores for the extent of conflict of interest regulation index and the extent of shareholder governance index.
+Note: The ranking of economies on the strength of minority investor protections is determined by sorting their scores for protecting minority investors.
+These scores are the simple average of the scores for the extent of conflict of interest regulation index and the extent of shareholder governance index.